ChlouisPy/2048-AI/README.md

 algorithms can't agree.

 ## Use model :
-Does not use deep learning just brute force the game
+Does not use deep learning just brute force the game (and it doesn't work)